They named her wrong. Humans always get names wrong.

 ‘A hundred years is too long!’

 ‘My oath is made.’

 She sighed and wrapped her arms around my neck.
-A knife embedded in my chest would have hurt less than saying goodbye.
+Nothing has ever hurt more than saying goodbye.

-I had counted 29,930 when I saw a frail figure approach the loch.
-Her hair was moon-silver, falling loose down her back.
+I had counted twenty-nine thousand nine hundred and thirty when I saw a frail figure approach the loch.
+Her hair was moon-silver, falling long and loose down her back.
 A stray curl drifted in the breeze, stroking her crumpled-silk skin.
-Nothing had ever looked so beautiful.
 Her swamp-eyes creased as she smiled and I shifted into shape, running towards her.

 ‘Nim!’
 I lifted her into my arms and spun her around, the water rippling around us.